-Wood, Tongue and groove walls, concrete hollow stone block walls, ." tempered glazing, concrete foundation, sheathing and Tropicool roof (wet-painted insulating and water repellent coating).
+Wood, Tongue and groove walls, concrete hollow stone block walls, tempered glazing, concrete foundation, roof comprises of tongue & groove panels, plywood sheathing and Tropicool roof (wet-painted insulating and water repellent coating,) finish coating.

 Narrative Description

 (Describe the historic and current physical appearance and condition of the property.
 Describe contributing and noncontributing resources if applicable.
 Begin with a summary paragraph that briefly describes the general characteristics of the property, such as its location, type, style, method of construction, setting, size, and significant features.
 Indicate whether the property has historic integrity.)